MatN23/LuminaAI/Readme.md

 ## Licensing

-LuminaAI is available under a commercial license.
+This system is available under a commercial license.
 Framework provided for evaluation via demo notebook.
 Production use requires license agreement.

 **License tiers:**